 Retired coal miners sued in federal court to affirm medical-benefit coverage in the wake of Patriot Coal Corp.
-(PCXCQ)’s bankruptcy in July.
+(PCXCQ:US)’s bankruptcy in July.

 “These plans were established through collective bargaining with the United Mine Workers of America” and should be maintained, Lowe said in the 32-page complaint made public today in federal court in Charleston, West Virginia.

 Patriot, which sells thermal coal to electricity generators and metallurgical coal to steel and coke producers, sought bankruptcy protection in Manhattan in July.
 The company listed assets of $3.57 billion and debt of $3.07 billion as of May 31 in its Chapter 11 filing.
 Patriot has 12 active mining complexes in Appalachia and the Illinois Basin and controls an estimated 1.9 billion tons of coal reserves, according to court papers.

 Aaron Palash, a spokesman for Patriot, said the company has no comment on the complaint.
 Kim Link, a spokeswoman for Arch Coal, also declined to comment.